Mar. 31, 2019

-You found your perfect prom dress, went to prom and had the time of your life.
+You found your perfect prom dress, then you went to prom and had the time of your life.
 Now what?
 Throw the dress away or store it in a large garment bag in the back of your closet?
 After you’ve spent so much time looking for the perfect dress and making an investment, it is beneficial for you to get the most use out of your dress.
 Many girls choose to donate their dress or hand it down to a friend or sibling.
 If keeping your dress is important to you consider repurposing or reusing your dress!

-3. Create a skirt: Choose a prom dress with an obvious bottom.
-Just as with a top, do not steer away from this option even if you are new to sewing.
+3. Create a skirt:If your dress has a defined waistline then you can turn your prom dress into a stylish skirt!
+Just as with a top, do not steer away from this option just because you are new to sewing.
 Ask an expert to help.

 4. Alter into a more sophisticated dress: If you want to repurpose your prom dress into a more sophisticated look for your post high school days, consider removing some of the heavy embellishments.
 Sleeveless dresses can be turned into sleeved dresses with some extra material pulled from the lining.
-Also, a plunging v-neck or high-slit can be sewn up an inch or two to make it appropriate for weddings, formals, etc.
+Also, a plunging v-neck or high-slit can be sewn up an inch or two to make it appropriate for weddings, formals, or other events.

 7. Halloween costume or sorority party: Themed parties do not stop after high school.
-Whether it’s a sorority toga party when you’re 20 or a Halloween party when you’re 30, a prom dress can be repurposed into a costume or themed party dress.
+Whether it’s a sorority party when you’re 20 or a Halloween party when you’re 30, a prom dress can be repurposed into a costume or themed party dress.